 It’s easy to forget that Mass Effect 3 wrapped up a dozen character arcs with a tight series of tremendous finales and elegant third person combat scenarios.
 Instead it gets an inordinate amount of flak for its final few minutes.
 I get it.
-Introducing a moral fulcrum in the form of a dead kid we know next to nothing about and in three assorted flavors (red, blue, or green) made the series conclusion feel more hamfisted than it had to.
+Introducing a moral fulcrum in the form of a dead kid we know next to nothing about and using his ghost to determine the fate of the galaxy in three assorted flavors (red, blue, or green) made the series conclusion feel more hamfisted than it had to.
 I made my robots and people into cyber plants with a green light or something—it was silly.

 The ending and themes have their problems, sure, but fixating on them distracts from the otherwise excellent third act, especially in terms of what made Mass Effect 2 so great: character.
 For the dozens of pins Mass Effect and Mass Effect 2 set up, Mass Effect 3 knocks a ton of them down, giving the majority of its characters and conflicts lovely goodbyes.
 In one of many, Mordin dies in poignant self-sacrifice as he comes to terms with the mistakes he made in engineering the genophage, and opts to disperse the cure before an explosion consumes him whole.
 Unless you shoot him to stop it, that is—or if a certain Krogan is clan leader, Mordin will disappear and fake his death.
 He may not even be in your game at all if he died in Mass Effect 2.
 The tall stack of variables Mass Effect 3 juggles and follows through on are staggering for how cohesive it feels, largely because the Reaper narrative needs a neat bow, and fast.